Today in Irish History -The Battle of the Boyne, July 12.

 We also discuss class tensions in the Jacobite ranks and why William’s army was welcomed as liberators in Dublin.

-Part Three: The Boyne as memory
+Part Three: The Boyne as memory (click to listen)

 Not many 300-year-old battles are still commemorated every year.
 Here we discuss why the Boyne has had such symbolic resonance.